dentarg/auth0-blog/_posts/2018-01-04-creating-symfony-blog-part-2.markdown

 }
 ```

 This data is useless to us unless `BlogPostRepository` knows what to do with it.
 When we created the `BlogPost` entity, it also created a repository for us.
-This repository contains our methods for custom queries or more in depth queries.
+This repository contains our methods for custom queries or more in-depth queries.
 So open: `./src/Repository/BlogPostRepository.php`

 The first method we're going to need is to get all of the posts based on the page number and the limit previously set in the `BlogController`.
 The method below does exactly that.
 It retrieves the paginated number of blog posts.